mill1000/midea-msmart/README.md

 __Note: Only air conditioners (type 0xAC) are supported.
 See the [usage](#usage) section for how to check compatibility.__

+## Note On Cloud Usage
+This library (and its Home Assistant integration [midea-ac-py](https://github.com/mill1000/midea-ac-py)) works locally.
+No internet connection is required to control your device.

+_However_, for newer "V3" devices, the Midea Cloud is used to acquire a token & key for device authentication.
+Once retrieved and saved, no further cloud connection is required.
+Devices are not linked to the library’s built-in accounts and concerned users may supply their own account credentials if they prefer.

 ## Features
 #### Async Support
 The library fully supports async/await, allowing non-blocking communication with devices.